Best Vegan Meatballs We’ve Made

 1/4 cup nutritional yeast

-1/2 cup breadcrumbs, we love panko breadcrumbs
+1/2 cup panko breadcrumbs or homemade breadcrumbs

 Fine sea salt and fresh ground black pepper